emilekoffi/Melocoton/README.md

 ```
 673 sales in average .

- Still the customer make its choice based on other criteria than the price among thse type of products (with these criteria)
+Still the customer makes its choice based on other criteria than the price among thse type of products (with these criteria)

-The price among these product is still not the m

-Let's see how many of these 116 products that haven't been choosed beacuase they had the lowest price are respecting the compagny standards.
+** Let's see how many of these 116 products that haven't been choosed beacuase they had the lowest price are respecting the compagny standards. **

 ```sql
 SELECT